-The Narragansett Bay Commission utilizes many innovative and unique activities, projects and programmatic elements to control and reduce the discharge of toxic and nuisance pollutants into the sewer system.
+The NBC uses innovative and unique activities, projects, and programs to control and reduce the discharge of toxic and nuisance pollutants into the sewer system.
 The following is a short summary of these innovations and unique programmatic elements, along with a summary of NBC awards and accomplishments for the past year.
 Details about each of these innovations, accomplishments, and awards can be found within the chapters of this report.